DCMLab/corelli/README.md

 | 3    | Corelli op.
 3 12 Triosonaten - Partitur.pdf | https://imslp.org/wiki/Special:ReverseLookup/1689 |
 | 4    | Corelli op.
 4 12 Triosonaten - Partitur.pdf | https://imslp.org/wiki/Special:ReverseLookup/1690 |

+(The scan of op.
+3 is missing page 46, corresponding to `op03n12a`)

 Whenever pitches, bass figures or their placement were obviously wrong they have been corrected based on the Rome princeps editions.